LoponteHF/GlycoGenius_GUI/README.md

 ## Installation

+There are two ways to install it:
-Download the latest version from Releases page, unzip it and run the executable file.
+1. Download the latest version from Releases page on https://github.com/LoponteHF/GlycoGenius_GUI, unzip it and run the executable file;
+2. Install from PyPI:
+	1. Install Python from python.org or from your OS package distributor;
+	2. Type "pip install glycogenius_GUI" on a terminal:
+	3. Run it by typing "glycogenius_GUI" on the terminal.
 ## Usage

 1. Export your MS data to an MzXML or MzML file;
 2. Open GlycoGenius;
 3. Follow the buttons workflow on the top part of the program.

+## Citation

+> Article for citation currently being finished.

 ## Credits